cyrtolat/laravel-money/README.md

 The current version of the package has 3 default parameters:

 - `locale` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- setting of a Money localization;
-- `serializer` - setting of a Money serialization;
+- `serializer` - setting of a Money serialization style;
-- `formatter`  &nbsp;&nbsp;- setting of a Money default formatting.
+- `formatter`  &nbsp;&nbsp;- setting of a Money formatting style.

 **Locale**